lrdtms/ServantSummit/ServantSummitWebsite/Website/README.md

 - **Events Management**: Add, edit, and delete church events
 - **Messages**: View and manage contact form submissions
 - **Donations**: Track and monitor all donations with financial summaries
+- **Gallery Management**: Create albums (folders), add/remove/reorder images by URL.
+First image is used as album cover.
+Open album via the "Open" link.
 - Real-time statistics dashboard

 ## How to Use